Vivek-9866/Natas_Interview_Notes/README.md

 **Q6:** User Input → OS Command → Unauthorized Execution → **Command Injection**

-# VAPT Interview Preparation — Q7 to Q9
+# VAPT Interview Preparation — Q7 to Q10

 ---

 # Q7 — Cross-Site Scripting (XSS)

-## 🎤 Main Question
+## 🎤 Interview Question
 **How would you test a web application for XSS?**

-### 💡 Answer
+## 💡 Answer
-I would identify user-controlled inputs, capture the request in Burp Suite, and safely test whether the input is executed in the browser.
-I would check Reflected, Stored, and DOM XSS, then assess impact and report it.
+I would identify user-controlled inputs, capture the request in Burp Suite, and safely test whether the input executes in the browser.
+I would check Reflected, Stored, and DOM XSS, then assess the impact and report it.

-### 🌐 Scenario 1 — Search Box
+## 🌐 Scenario 1 — Search Box

 **Question:** How would you test a search box for XSS?

 **Answer:**
-I would enter normal input, capture the request in Burp Suite, and test whether the input is reflected and executed in the browser.
-If it executes, I would report it as XSS.
+Capture the search request in Burp Suite and test whether the input is reflected and executed in the browser.

-**Real-Time:** E-commerce search input executes attacker-controlled content.
+**Real-Time:** E-commerce search → input executes in the browser → Reflected XSS.

-### 🌐 Scenario 2 — Comment Section
+## 🌐 Scenario 2 — Comments

 **Question:** How would you test comments for XSS?

 **Answer:**
-I would submit controlled test input in a comment and check whether it is stored and executed when another user views the comment.
-If it executes, it indicates Stored XSS.
+Submit controlled input and check whether it is stored and executes when another user views the comment.

-**Real-Time:** A malicious comment executes in another user's browser.
+**Real-Time:** Product review → stored input executes for another user → Stored XSS.

-### 🔹 Subtopics
+## 🔹 Subtopics
 - Reflected XSS
 - Stored XSS
 - DOM XSS